bullhorn/rest-api-docs/source/includes/_search.md

 Parameter | Required | Description
 ------ | -------- | -----
-query | yes | Lucene-Style filter clause see for syntax fields | yes* | Comma-separated list of field names.
+query | yes | Lucene-Style filter clause. fields | yes* | Comma-separated list of field names.
 Use fields or layout, but not both. layout | yes* | Name of a configured layout.
 Use fields or layout, but not both. showReadOnly | no | (true/false) Whether to show read-only fields.
 Only applies when the layout parameter is used.